-For breathtaking panoramic views and brilliant photo opportunities of the city, the Alps, and Lake Zurich, visit Grossmünster and climb the 187 stairs to the top of the tower.
+For breathtaking panoramic views (like you see above!) and brilliant photo opportunities of the city, the Alps, and Lake Zurich, visit Grossmünster and climb the 187 stairs to the top of the tower.

 It wouldn’t be a European city without a few famous churches or cathedrals to visit, would it?!